phizaz/nofold-ssl/README.md

 If you find yourself in a need of more seed "coverage", you can do the transformation yourself using a script `src/score_and_normalize_rfam_seed.py` which takes `--cpus` the number of cpu cores to be used, `--begin` the start family to be transformed can be something like `RF01900`.

 All the seed sequences can be found in `Rfam-seed/db`. `*.db` files are the raw sequences.
 The transformed sequences should be in files with an extension `*.bitscore`.

+## Extras
+Of our curiosity, we have implemented the L-Method (Salvador and Chan 2004) with hierarchical clustering just to see how this general clustering method will work  in a special clustering scenario.
+The script is implemented in the file `cluster_unsupervised_lmethod.py`.